Scott's Porage Oats

-Scott's Porage Oats is a Scottish food company that manufactures breakfast cereal (a brand of porridge) in the United Kingdom.
-It was established in Glasgow by A&R Scott, two brothers who made a partnership to manufacture oat products.
+Scott's Porage Oats is a Scottish breakfast cereal (a brand of porridge) sold in the United Kingdom.
+The former Scott's Company was established in Glasgow by A&R Scott, two brothers who made a partnership to manufacture oat products.
 Scott's was purchased by Quaker Oats in 1982.

 History of the brand

 Porridge has been consumed in Scotland as a staple food since the Middle Ages, and is primarily consumed in the winter.
 A&R Scott began producing Scott's Midlothian Oat Flour in 1880, in Glasgow, moving to Edinburgh in 1909, and the distinctive name, Scott's Porage Oats, was adopted in 1914.
 They have been milled at the Uthrogle Mills at Cupar in Fife, Scotland, since 1947.

 In 1982, A&R Scott was purchased by Quaker Oats Ltd, one of their main competitors.
 The company was based in Edinburgh.
 PepsiCo merged with the Quaker Oats Company in 2001.

 Sales of porridge oats continue to be higher in Scotland than in the rest of the UK, with Scott's Porage Oats taking the highest brand share.

 The company holds a Scott's Porage Oats Food & Drink Fair at the St Andrews Festival in November each year at the Byre Theatre.
 It has a Golden Spurtle Award for competitive porridge making.